bnpr/Malt/README.md

 ## First steps

-- Go to *Scene Settings* and change the renderer to *Malt*.
-- Create a *Sunlight* and add a new *Object* with a new *Material*.
-- Inside the *Material* settings set the *Shader Source* to one of the files from the *Shader Examples*.
+To learn how to make your own materials in *Malt*, take a look at this [Malt Nodes introduction](https://www.youtube.com/watch?v=tE99jgCCcNE) and check the [Sample Files](https://github.com/bnpr/Malt/discussions/94).

 > Malt allows to use different settings for *Viewport Preview*, *Viewport Render* and *F12 Render*.
 > By default, the *Viewport Preview* should be faster than the *Viewport Render* mode.

-To learn how to make your own materials in *Malt*, take a look at the [From Nodes To Code](https://malt3d.com/#/docs/From-Nodes-To-Code/From-Nodes-To-Code) tutorial.

 ## Bug Reports